 TERRACE, Terrestrial Runoff Modelling for Risk Assessment of Chemical Exposure, is an outcome of a sponsored project (EEM3) by Cefic LRI in collaboration with Cranfield University and the University of Durham.

-TERRACE consists of three components: models which simulate hydrological runoff processes and associated pollutant transport; a database of parameters required for input to these models (e.g. information on topography, soils, geology, land-use etc), and mapping software.
-This mapping software acts as an interface between the models and the database, and as a medium for visualising model results.
+TERRACE consisted of three components: models which simulate hydrological runoff processes and associated pollutant transport; a database of parameters required for input to these models (e.g. information on topography, soils, geology, land-use etc), and mapping software.
+This mapping software acted as an interface between the models and the database, and as a medium for visualising model results.